Kozmo.com: History

-The company was the subject of an April 2000 report by MSNBC.com reporters Brock Meeks and Elliot Zaret claiming that Kozmo was redlining sections of the cities it served that were populated primarily by African Americans.
-Kozmo denied that race played any part in its decision on what zip codes to deliver to, asserting that they choose market areas based primarily on Internet penetration rates.
-The Equal Rights Center (ERC), the Washington, DC-based civil rights group referenced in the article, pursued the company about the allegations.
+The company was the subject of an April 2000 report by MSNBC.com reporters Brock N. Meeks and Elliot Zaret claiming that Kozmo was redlining sections of the cities it served that were populated primarily by African Americans.
+Kozmo denied that race played any part in its decision on what zip codes to deliver to, saying it chose market areas based primarily on Internet penetration rates.
+The Equal Rights Center (ERC), the Washington, DC–based civil rights group referenced in the article, pursued the company about the allegations.
 Later in the year, the ERC announced a joint initiative with Kozmo and stated that "Kozmo's initial service area was not motivated by racial discrimination," and Kozmo committed $125,000 toward increased Internet availability for underserved communities.

 While popular with college students and young professionals, the company failed soon after the burst of the dot-com bubble, laying off its staff of 1,100 employees and shutting down in April 2001.
-Employees of the company in many of their 18 locations nationwide found out about the shutdown only after arriving to work their scheduled shifts, and finding the doors locked.
+Employees at many of the company's 18 locations found out about the shutdown only after arriving to work their scheduled shifts and finding the doors locked.
 Those locations, as well as their Memphis distribution center, were soon liquidated by a veteran entertainment wholesaler from Florida.